 How to Make Nagasaki Champon

 Traditionally, champon broth has a pork stock base.
-However, I prefer to use a combination of chicken stock and dashi as I think these flavors complement the seafood used in the toppings, giving the whole soup a strong seafood flavor with a savory hint of pork brought out by the chashu.
+However, I prefer to use a combination of chicken broth/stock and dashi as I think these flavors complement the seafood used in the toppings, giving the whole soup a strong seafood flavor with a savory hint of pork brought out by the chashu.

 Also, when I make champon, I start with cooked chashu slices that I would use in ramen.
 I then cut the chashu into bite-sized pieces prior to adding to the soup as I think the cooked chashu adds more of a savory flavor to the broth.